chandigarh12/hulu/README.md

 # hulu
-its really necessary for this lol
+its really necessary for this lol jj